 Prenatal Vitamins and Morning Sickness

 Extra folic acid and iron are very important for a healthy baby.
-You might even take folic acid before you get pregnant.
-But prenatal vitamins can make nausea worse, mostly because of the iron.
+They can be found in most prenatal vitamins.
+But some prenatal vitamins can make nausea worse, mostly because of the iron.
 If this happens to you, pair your prenatal vitamins with a light snack before you go to bed.
 Talk to your doctor about the best prenatal formula for you.